ijnek/nao_interfaces-docs/index.rst

 The project is hosted on `Github`_.

-:ref:`nao_sensor_msgs` page explains all msgs that hold sensor information, such as joint angles, sonar readings, etc.
+:ref:`nao_sensor_msgs` page explains all msgs that can be used to read sensor information, such as joint angles, sonar readings, etc.

-:ref:`nao_command_msgs` page explains all msgs to command the robot, to move joints, light up leds, etc.
+:ref:`nao_command_msgs` page explains all msgs that can be used to command the robot, to move joints, light up leds, etc.

-:ref:`joints` page explains how to handle NAO joints in detail.
+:ref:`joints` page explains in detail, how to read sensor information and write commands for the NAO's joints, along with some examples.

-:ref:`leds` page describes the name and position of each led on the robot, and how to set the intensity and color for them.
+:ref:`leds` page describes in detail, the name and position of each led on the robot, with examples on how to set the intensity and color for them.

 .. toctree::
    :hidden:
    :maxdepth: 2
-   :caption: Contents:

    nao-sensor-msgs
    nao-command-msgs